 Yes, when necessary.
 As an international school, VIS has a continuous turnover of students.
 This means that when you apply, our classes may be full and we will open a waiting list acording to the VIS Admissions Policy for the respective grade level concerned.

-The re-admission process will be initiated by email by VIS to all current parents/guardians.
+The annual re-admission process will be initiated by email by VIS to all current parents/guardians.
 After completion of re-admission process of current students, the admission process for candidates on the waiting lists for the next academic year will start in February and/or March and will continue in spring and summer and as long as places are available.

 Our school organizes a 'New Students Orientation' morning for all new students and parents before school begins.
 More details on the schedule will be shared with families after they have accepted an offer for their child at our school.

 Vienna International School believes learning can be greatly supported and transformed through appropriate and purposeful use of digital technologies.
-To that effect, the school launched a Connected Learning Programme to provide widespread access to such technologies and thus, a digitally-rich curriculum experience.
+To that effect, the school launched a Learning via Technology Programme to provide widespread access to such technologies and thus, a digitally-rich curriculum experience.
 The Vienna International School has a successful history of supporting and transforming learning experiences for students through the appropriate and purposeful use of technology across the curriculum.

 Students at VIS access and learn how to use digital tools to inquire and research, to collaborate and participate globally, and to extend and present their learning in creative ways not possible without technology.
 They do so as an integrated and authentic part of their learning in subject areas and in doing so, develop the critical digital literacies, skills and citizenship competencies necessary to achieve their potential in a changing world.